-Look at tables and figures in published issues of AMJ to see preferred formats.
+Look at tables and figures in published issues of other journals to see preferred formats.
 Write to the copy editor if you have questions.
 Use as many pages as you need to create tables and figures that match our formats.

-The preferred format for regular tables is Microsoft Word; however, WordPerfect and Acrobat PDF are also acceptable.
+Tables must be created using Microsoft Word, or converted to Word tables if generated using a different program, such as Excel.
+They should not be placed into your document as images.
 Note that a straight Excel file is not currently an acceptable format.
-Excel files should be converted to a Word or PDF document before being uploaded.
+Excel files should be converted to Word for placing into your Word document.
 Tables that contain artwork or graphics must be submitted as illustrations in an acceptable format.